 a) Development Methodologies

-The WILMA development team have chosen to proceed with an “agile scrum” methodology for a couple of main reasons.
-Firstly, the nature of the agile scrum methodology will help minimize the risk of bugs due to smaller and more frequent system releases, and the requirements involved in making changes will be inherently smaller.
-The development team have also identified a few uncertainties about the project direction in general, and so the agile approach leaves us open to tweaking such project directives.
+The WILMA development team has chosen to proceed with an “agile scrum” methodology for a couple of main reasons.√ Firstly, the nature of the agile scrum methodology will help minimize the risk of bugs due to smaller and more frequent system releases, and the requirements involved in making changes will be inherently smaller.
+The development team has also identified a few uncertainties about the project direction in general, and so the agile approach leaves us open to tweaking such project directives.

-The development team have agreed that each sprint shall be scheduled for a length of 2 weeks, and as shown in the image below each iteration will consist of:
+The development team has agreed that each sprint shall be scheduled for a length of 2 weeks, and as shown in the image below each iteration will consist of:

 Planning the sprint, including assigning user stories and identifying feature dependencies.